 Jennifer Way currently works in Washington state politics as an administrative professional for longtime Washington Lieutenant Governor Brad Owen and previously for Secretary of State Kim Wyman.
 Her work focuses on communications, international relations, and economic development.
 Most recently she joined the state Senate rostrum for the 2016 legislative session.
 At the end of September Jennifer will be transferring her executive and legislative experience over to the judicial branch of government working with the Washington Administrative Office of the Courts legislative team.
 While earning her two bachelor’s degrees in communications and German, with a minor in international studies from Western Washington University in 2013, she eventually found herself at the University of Bern, Switzerland studying the English lexical choices of Swiss German speakers during her study abroad.
 Over the summer Jennifer participated in the Center for Women and Democracy Leadership Institute and is a new board member of the Young Professionals International Network supporting the Flagship Events committee.
 Although an Olympia native, Jennifer’s spare time is spent traveling the world and learning new languages hoping to add to her list of German and French.
 Her latest adventure was to Patagonia, Chile and Argentina where she stood the closest she ever has been to Antarctica and was even able to watch the penguins migrate.

-Nicole Shermer is a native of Wenatchee, Washington, who recently graduated from the University of Washington with a B.A. in International Studies.
-She currently works at the Jackson School of International Studies as the Program Coordinator for the Middle East Studies Center, and she also interns at the African Chamber of Commerce of the Pacific Northwest.
+Nicole Shermer graduated from the University of Washington with a B.A. in International Studies.
+She currently works as the Program Coordinator for the Middle East Center at the Henry M. Jackson School of International Studies, University of Washington.
 At both Wenatchee Valley College and University of Washington, Nicole gained extensive advocacy and organizing experience as a Campus Leader for the ONE Campaign, an organization focused on fighting extreme poverty and preventable diseases in sub-Saharan Africa.
-She also interned for ONE in Washington, D.C.
-Nicole studied abroad in Spain and has also visited Peru, Vietnam, Mexico, the Czech Republic, France, Italy, and the U.K. She speaks Spanish and would love to keep traveling the world to explore her interests in sustainable economic development, education, and women’s rights.
-You can find her outside hiking and skiing at Mission Ridge Ski Area, where she was an alpine instructor for three years, or inside curled up with a warm drink and a good show on Netflix.
+She has interned for ONE in Washington, D.C., and for the African Chamber of Commerce of the Pacific Northwest (ACCPNW) in Seattle.
+Her goal is to travel the world and to keep exploring her interests in sustainable economic development and women’s rights.

 Select photos courtesy of Allie Doyle Photography and Nina Boe.